globocom/simple-virtuoso-migrate/README.md

     DATABASE_HOST             Virtuoso instance host's name
     DATABASE_USER             Your database login name
     DATABASE_PASSWORD         Your database password.
                               In some cases you will not want to write database passwords in the config files (e.g. production databases passwords).
 You can configure the password to be asked for you in the command line setting up this parameter with "<<ask_me>>".
     DATABASE_PORT             Virtuoso isql's port
     DATABASE_ENDPOINT         Sparql endpoit address . "http://localhost:8890/sparql"
     DATABASE_GRAPH            Graph name
     DATABASE_MIGRATIONS_DIR   Absolute path of the ontology ttl file.
     DATABASE_ONTOLOGY         Ontology ttl file name.
     VIRTUOSO_DIRS_ALLOWED     This option exists to be used with "-a" option.
 It must be the same directory configured for the Virtuoso Server in the parameter DirsAlowed of virtuoso.ini.
     MIGRATION_GRAPH           Name of the graph that keeps migration's information.

 Querying your migrations
 -----

-Migration history is keeped on the graph <http://migration.example.com/>.
+Migration history is kept on the graph <http://migration.example.com/>.

 Data properties description: